aws-samples/sagemaker-workshop/content/security_for_users/environment/secure_notebook.md

 ---

-In this lab, as a data scientist, you will use a product in a portfolio defined by the Data Science Administration and create a Jupyter notebook for yourself following best practice.
+In this lab, as a data scientist, you will use the newly launched notebook to kickoff a new ML project.